Is Bragg’s Liquid Aminos a healthy version of soy sauce? The label boasts a wide range of amino acids, that must be a good thing …. right??

 This certified, non-GMO liquid protein concentrate is made from soybeans and contains both essential and non-essential amino acids.
 This product is not made with any added salt.
 Bragg’s is becoming more popular by those who want an alternative to soy sauce.

 Bragg’s is alcohol-free, un-fermented, and wheat-free.
-A lot of people like this stuff, especially those who need to reduce salt in their diet or someone on a Candida Cleanse like The Body Ecology Diet (B.E.D)*, where it’s recommended to avoid anything fermented for the initial three months on this special diet.
+A lot of people like this stuff, especially those who need to reduce salt in their diet or someone on a Candida Cleanse like The Body Ecology Diet (B.E.D)*, where the recommendation is to avoid anything fermented for the initial three months on this cleansing diet.

 Recently, Bragg’s has come under scrutiny with people asking questions like “is MSG a byproduct of Bragg’s manufacturing process?”, “why is Bragg’s salty but the label says it doesn’t have salt?”, or “why don’t I feel good after using Bragg’s?”.